-- An amount free from means testing; and - An additional amount that is subject to the Parental Income Test and the Maintenance Income Test to determine the amount payable.
+- An amount free from means testing; and - An additional amount that is subject to the Parental Income Test to determine the amount payable.
 Refer to 57.2 for details of the effect of these tests upon Group 2 School Fees Allowance.